simul/simul.github.io/changelist.md

 Version 4.3
 ---
+Tue 15 Dec : Fix Rain texture overlays and PrecipitationRenderer keeps a copy of the last skylight cubemap for debugging.
+Other minor fixes for rain.sfx
+Mon 14 Dec : Fix for Lightpass texture when rendering lightning in OpenGL.
+Mon 14 Dec : BaseWeatherRenderer::RenderCompositingTextures() new layer for texture debugging.
+Fix GLSL for invalid operands to "*" in GLSL for lightning_CS_BranchFractal_c.glsl
 Fri 11 Dec : CloudConstants changed to meet GLSL std140.
 OpenGLSample.cpp updated.
 TrueSkyRenderer::RenderStandard() returns if there's no view.
 Mon 07 Dec : Set precipitationVolumeCleared variable from global to class variable
 Mon 07 Dec : Fix for clouds not being cleared from the cubemap when cloudiness is set to 0, and precipitation not updating when set to 0 also.